Rick Wakeman's Criminal Record: Background

 In August 1976, Wakeman finished touring his previous studio album, No Earthly Connection.
 The album and tour was a musical departure for Wakeman, as he had scored worldwide success with three concept albums and toured with symphony orchestras and choirs, and by the end of 1975, had become costly endeavours.
 The 1976 tour had barely broke even, and Wakeman fell into financial trouble which was partly down to tax payments he could no longer afford.
 To combat this, he became a tax exile, recording No Earthly Connection in France, and entered tentative rehearsals for a new rock trio with drummer Bill Bruford and vocalist and bassist John Wetton.
-After they split, Wakeman rejoined the progressive rock band Yes as they were recording Going for the One (1977) at Montreux, Switzerland, where Wakeman lived until 1980.
+After they split, Wakeman rejoined the progressive rock band Yes as they were recording Going for the One (1977) at Montreux, Switzerland.
 During his first Christmas in Montreux, Wakeman came up with the album during a meal, where he was asked if he had a criminal record.
+"I said, 'No, but I think I soon will have.'"

 Wakeman did not start work on the album until April 1977, when recording for Going for the One was complete as making a band and a solo album simultaneously was not feasible.
 With members of Yes and the production crew still in Montreux, Yes bassist Chris Squire asked Wakeman about the project during a visit in the White Horse pub in Montreux, and learned that the keyboardist intended to produce an album with its concept based on criminality, and revealed its title.
 At the time, Wakeman wished for the album to feature a band playing, but wanted to do "something completely different this time around" and pointed out that typically, the keyboard tracks got put down last after the group had played their parts, leaving the keyboards fighting for space around the pre-recorded music.
 Wakeman, however, wished for Criminal Record to be similar to his first, The Six Wives of Henry VIII (1973), and be an album where the keyboards take precedence.
 He also described Criminal Record as "a 1977 version of Henry", of which its music was a follow-up to what he had put on his second soundtrack album, White Rock (1977).